ibm-cloud-docs/account/ts_accounts.md

 If you have a Lite account, you can upgrade to a billable account to access additional organizations.
 Go to the **Manage > Billing and Usage > Billing** page in the console, and click **Add Credit Card**.
 On the **Billing** page, you can also check if you have a Lite account.
 {: tsResolve}

-## Unable to create new Lite plan instance
+## Unable to create Lite plan instance
 {: #nosecondlite}

-You receive the following error message when you try to create a new Lite plan instance:
+You receive the following error message when you try to create a Lite plan instance:
 {: tsSymptoms}

 `Unable to provision new Lite instance`